rsksmart/bips/BIP-R01.md

 * The min_number_of_sigs is the minimum number of signatures that must be present.
 If min_number_of_sigs is greater than zero, it allows the set of notaries to have veto power for any proposal presented by the majority of the miners.
 * secondary_chain_id is a blob that identifies the drivechain (e.g "PrivateBitcoin" for a drivechain that implements the zCash protocol).
 * ack_period represents the number of blocks after the proposal is published where acks are counted.
 After this number of blocks, any ack for the proposal is discarded. ack_period valid range is [1..144].
 * liveness_period represents the number of blocks after the ack_period ends where the transaction specified by the proposal is valid.
-Liveness_period range is [1..144].
-The spending transaction can be included in the same block where the ack-ing ends.
+Liveness_period range is [100..144].
+Therefore the spending transaction can be included not before than 100 blocks after the ack-ing period ends.
+The 100 block forced confirmation gap is required so the maturity of a transaction consuming an output using a script that contains the CAV opcode is equal or higher than the maturity of coinbase outputs.
 * min_number_of_positive_acks represents the minimum amount of positive acks a proposal must receive to be accepted.
 * max_number_of_negative_acks represents the maximum amount of negative miner acks a proposal can receive to be accepted.
 * positive_acks_difference represents the minimum excess of positive acks over negative acks to accept the proposal.